Charlotte Roofing and Construction Blog

 • Install a drip edge

 A drip edge is a piece of metal that slides under your first row of shingles and hangs over the edge of your fascia.
-It's main function is to help water drain away from your home.
+It's main function is to help drain water away from your home.

 They also help make it harder for a squirrel to tunnel between your roof shingles and fascia.